trisulnsm/dinodoc/trisuldocs/docs/ug/domain/index.md

 Profiles are just configuraton for probes inside of a context.
 Typically you would want each probe in a context to use the same profile.
-A profile includes such things as counter groups, thresholds, flow trackers, and the other things that you would find when you login as Admin > Admin.
+A profile includes counter groups, thresholds, flow trackers, and the other things that you would find when you login as Admin.

-:::note **Profiles** are just configuration for probes
+:::note **Profiles**: are just configuration for probes

 :::